Allen, Texas Therapists

 Financial Mental Health Triggers in Allen, Texas

 Allen’s median household income has been in decline over the past several years, and 5.1 percent lives in poverty.
-While this is a low percentage when compared to the national rate of 12.3 percent, those who live in poverty likely face a number of challenges when it comes to treating mental health problems.
+While this is a low percentage when compared to the national rate of 12.3 percent, those who live in poverty likely face several challenges when it comes to treating mental health problems.
 For example, low income usually means a lack of proper health care and access to medical insurance that helps cover the cost of treatment.

 Challenges of Finding Mental Health Care in Allen, Texas